teamOmqr/QRCode-Project/README.md

 - qrtools

 ## No Prompt

-**STEP 1:**
-- If finding any difficulties above, simply download the crack-the-door .EXE files from this website.
+- If finding any difficulties above, simply check the crack-the-door .EXE basic file (generating QR code) from the github folder itself named.( for demo purpose only)

-**STEP 2:**
-- Run the .exe files for the corresponding operations such as generating QR code, Scanning QR code and Data Analysis Tools.

 ## Basic structure
 src/database/input_data.csv - contains all of the email addresses and qrcode hash codes - contains those that have already registered.